LTE LIGHTING EVEN Flood Light, LTE 50W Security Light

 Build Quality and Disassembly

-The body of this light is well built.
-There’s a big cooling fin on the back…. well really the whole back is a cooling fin!
-The front… well it seems like the front would need some further waterproofing before using it outdoors in a permanent installation as a floodlight.
+The body of this light is well-built.
+There’s a big cooling fin on the back.
+Well, really, the whole back is a cooling fin!
+It seems like the front would need some further waterproofing before using it outdoors in a permanent installation as a floodlight.

-The screws on the sides that is used to tighten the bracket which sets the angle, when the light is mounted.
+The screws on the sides are used to tighten the bracket, which sets the angle, when the light is mounted.

 Here you can see the screws (on the back) that hold down the glass cover (on the front).